01. History of Asbestos Companies

-Individuals diagnosed with asbestos-related diseases may file a lawsuit for compensation.
-The companies listed below are commonly named in asbestos litigation due to the widespread use of their asbestos products.
+People diagnosed with asbestos-related diseases may file lawsuits to seek compensation.
+The companies listed below are commonly named in litigation due to the widespread use of their asbestos products.
+They are considered viable defendants, or companies financially capable of withstanding a lawsuit.

-These companies often settle mesothelioma lawsuits before they go to trial.
-However, others may defend asbestos lawsuits until the end of the legal process.
+Asbestos companies often settle mesothelioma lawsuits before they go to trial.
+However, some may defend asbestos lawsuits until the end of the legal process.

 - A.W.
 Chesterton Company